 The most frequently asked questions about Uganda!
 Well, the answer is simple!
 You can visit Uganda anytime of the year!
 Its a warm and tropical climate here.
 The difference could be the cost of a safari, usually higher during the peak season.
 Average temperatures are 21.5°C and when they drop, its usually to a minimum of 12°C While its true that we have some rainy seasons, the rains are not so bad to stop you from traveling and enjoying a safari.
 May and April are usually discounted by many safari operators and Uganda Wildlife Authority itself by giving a discount of $ 150 less for a uganda safari gorilla permit.
 I hope you are realizing that this amazing country, this spectacular land, having the equator running through-it from east to the west, with the magnificent Rift Valley creating its mark from the South to the North and also the source of Nile river here that flows through Uganda northward to the Mediterranean Sea is all worthy visiting.
 June, July and August, December, January and Feb are the best months for game viewing in Queen Elizabeth and Murchison Falls National Parks.

 Lets try to do some costing together.
 Right?
-A gorilla permit per person goes for $ 600 as of 2017.
+A Uganda gorilla safaris permit per person goes for $ 700 as of 2020.
 Accommodation ranges from 150 to 900 depending on where you choose to stay.
 Roughly a simple 3 day safari to Bwindi should cost about $ 1200 per person, that should be the cheapest.
 Other destinations such as Murchison and Queen Elizabeth could cost about $ 1000 for budget safari travelers.
 If you are to travel with other people, the price is incredibly reduced.
 If they are 2 of u, its possible to save over $ 300 on a 3 day trip.

 Sample Uganda Safaris